firelit/firelit-library/README.md

 - `cli` will return true if the page was loaded from the command line interface
 - `cookie` will return all data (filtered, as specified) originally available via $_COOKIE
 - `get` will return all data (filtered, as specified) originally available via $_GET
+- `header` will return an array of all HTTP headers by key (if Apache is the web server used)
 - `host` is set to the host as secified in the HTTP request
 - `method` is set to the HTTP request method (eg, 'POST', 'PUT', etc.)
 - `path` is set to the requested path (eg, '/folder/test.php')